Contact Us for a Free Consultation (213) 542-0979

 Evidence Necessary to Convict Somebody of Murder

-Eyewitness Identification & Defendant's Own Statements
+Eyewitness Identification & Defendant's Statements

 Evidence Necessary to Convict Somebody of a California Murder

-Believe it or not, some of the most powerful evidence that I see used in murder cases, and I've been doing this for twenty-five years and handled a lot of murder cases, is the defendant's own statement.
+Believe it or not, some of the most powerful evidence that I see used in murder cases, and I've been doing this for twenty-five years and handled a lot of murder cases, is the defendant's statement.
 They'll start talking about the murder.
 They'll make admissions.

 Even defendants who deny certain things related to a murder charge, if they admit other things, that evidence can very effectively be used against them.

 I had a big murder case downtown about twenty years ago.
 We had a great defense in the case.
-The prosecutors though did have the defendant in Spanish on video tape talking about his actions surrounding the murder case, and some of the things that he said were very incriminating.
+The prosecutors, though, did have the defendant in Spanish on videotape talking about his actions surrounding the murder case, and some of the things that he said were very incriminating.

 DNA and Physical Evidence